-A question often asked by people who are thinking about coming to a particular church is this: "what type of church are you?"
-And right after that initial question, comes the next question of "how many classes and programs does the church have?"
+A question often asked by people who are thinking about coming to a particular church is this: "What type of church are you?"
+And right after that initial question, comes the next question of "How many classes and programs does the church have?"
 The general belief is that the larger church with more classes and programs is more successful than a smaller church with less classes and programs.
-Many people gauge church health on how many programs the churches conducts.
+Many people gauge church health on how many programs the church conducts.
 Church programs aren’t wrong, and God can work through any bible study or topical study, but emphasis on programs is where many Grace-based churches differ.
 Graced-based churches will often focus on God’s Grace to the believer, teaching its members how to live in Grace and out of their union with Christ.

 At Grace Christian Church, that’s the main focus throughout all aspects of ministry conducted in the church - from the pulpit to every small group.
 The reason for this different focus is because when believers are growing in Grace and living out of their union with Christ, specific issues will be dealt with...in God’s timing.
 There is no need to try to develop a specific program to address every particular issue.
 God deals with the issue inside a believer, Spirit to spirit.